ruwanwija/E-Commerce/README.md

 Main-Main component is not mandatory, but it aligns with good practices in web development, improving both user experience and code maintainability.
-Navigate - Navigate is used for redirection useLocation -  useLocation is used to access the current route's information (URL details)
+Navigate - Navigate is used for redirection useLocation -  useLocation is used to access the current route's information (URL details) Fragment - Fragment is a lightweight component that allows you to group a list of children elements without adding extra nodes to the DOM.
+It’s useful when you need to return multiple elements from a component without introducing unnecessary wrapper elements, such as <div>, which could affect layout or styling.

 ###### Props ######
 children - children is a prop that lets you pass and render any JSX or components inside the CheckAuth component